|Intersection of Westford St. and Littleton Rd.|

 The first grave was on the land of Thomas Henchman, later owned by Mrs. E.H.
 Warren.
 The Forefathers Burying Ground is thought to be the first public burial ground in town although it may have been a number of years before it was established.
 The earliest surviving carved stone is that of Grace Livermoar, dated 1690.
 The first minister, Rev. John Fiske, was buried here but it is not known where.
 Edward Spalding who died in 1669 was buried beside his grandson Joseph, but no stone is present to note the location of his grave.

-A few uninscribed stones of rough surface appear to mark the earliest graves, but the year 1690 is the date of the first stone bearing an inscription.
+A few uninscribed stones of rough surface appear to mark the earliest graves, but the year 1690 is the date of the first stone bearing a date.
 In 1702, a "rough fence", and in 1708, a "board fence" was placed around the burying ground.
 This was replaced in 1717 by a stone wall and in 1790 one of more permanent character was built.

 In May 25, 1778, the Town appointed a committee to consider making some addition to the burying ground.
 In 1813, and the three succeeding years, the tombs were built at the top of the rising ground.
 In 1817, a piece of land owned by Moses Hale, on the Southerly side of the burying ground was added to it.
 In 1830, the burying ground was "repaired", and in 1838, an addition was made on the west side, a parcel being purchased of David Dickinson for $100.
 In 1839, the stone steps were built on the slope near the center of the old part of the burying ground.
 The upper flight of steps was built about 1853, when the upper row of tombs were built.
 In 1871, a receiving tomb was built.
 A triangular strip of land next to Littleton Road was annexed at this time.